Chiral Gravitational Wave Background from Audible Axion via Nieh-Yan Term: Chiral gravitational wave production

 Then we consider the cosmological tensor perturbation of the dumping term in the right-hand side of the EoM~\eqref{axion eom}.
 The Nieh-Yan term resembles the term associated with the Kalb-Ramond field~\cite{Chatzistavrakidis:2021oyp,Sorkhi:2023bfj}.
 By the linearized order, the EoM~\eqref{axion eom} becomes

-We are interested in the TEGR, where the Kalb-Ramond perturbation $b_{\mu\nu}=0$.
+We are interested in the {Nieh-Yan term modified TEGR}, where the Kalb-Ramond perturbation $b_{\mu\nu}=0$.
 By decomposing the remaining terms and retaining only the non-zero components, the EoM of the axion field can be simplified to

 The term on the right side of the equation means that the gravitational waves will induce a geometric backreaction on the axion field.
 Combining it with equation~\eqref{mode function}, we can see that the nature of the damping term is the gravitational wave spatial perturbations, which means a new effective mechanism to reduce axion energy density.
 It is remarkable that, in a given parameter region, this mechanism could reduce the energy density of axions to today's dark matter relic abundance.
 These results will be presented in the following sections.